aws-powertools/powertools-lambda-python/docs/core/logger.md

 You can append additional keys using either mechanism:

-* Persist new keys across all future log messages via `append_keys` method
+* New keys persist across all future log messages via `append_keys` method
-* Persist new keys across all future logs in a specific thread via `append_thread_local_keys` method
+* New keys persist across all future logs in a specific thread via `append_thread_local_keys` method
 * Add additional keys on a per log message basis as a keyword=value, or via `extra` parameter

 #### append_keys method